OrionStudios/SpaceNinja/SpaceNinja/Readme.txt

 	HUD:
-	Lives - Mini Agent-47 faces on the top left of the screen | How many lives are available Health - Green Bar on to pleft of the screen | How many hits a player can take before losing a life Energy bar - Green bars on the bottom left of the screen | The charge of Agent 47's energy gun Timer - Middle top of the screen | Amount of time left to finish the level
+	Lives - Mini Agent-47 faces on the top left of the screen | How many lives are available Health - Green Bar on top left of the screen | How many hits a player can take before losing a life Energy bar - Green bars on the bottom left of the screen | The charge of Agent 47's energy gun Timer - Middle top of the screen | Amount of time left to finish the level